-The symptoms of Peyronie's disease may look like other conditions or medical problems.
-Always consult a health care provider for a diagnosis.
+The symptoms of Peyronie disease may look like other conditions or medical problems.
+Always talk with a healthcare provider for a diagnosis.

-Your doctor will review your medical and sexual history and do a physical exam, during which the plaque can usually be felt.
+Your healthcare provider will review your medical and sexual history and do a physical exam, during which the plaque can usually be felt.
 Other tests may include:

 - Ultrasound of the penis.
 An imaging technique that uses high-frequency sound waves to create pictures of the inside of the penis and check blood flow.

 - X-ray of the penis.
 This may be done to get a better look at the plaque and check for tiny calcium deposits.

 To check how the penis looks during an erection, medication may be injected into the penis to cause an erection in the clinic.

 The goal of treatment is to reduce pain and keep you sexually active.
 There is no cure.
 Education about the disease and its usual course is often included in the treatment plan.
 In some cases, treatment is not needed.
 Peyronie disease often happens in a mild form that heals on its own in 6 to 15 months.
 Treatment may include:

 - Vitamin E. Small studies have reported improvements with oral vitamin E, but larger studies have not been done to prove that this treatment works.
 Still, this is an easy, low cost treatment choice.

 - Various medicines.
 Many medicines taken by mouth have been tried, but none are proven to work in all men.
 If your healthcare provider wants to try medicine, be sure you understand what it is, what’s known about it, and what side effects you should watch for.